-Surrey residents to benefit from record funding to reduce home energy costs
+Surrey residents invited to apply for a share of the record funding secured by SCC to help reduce home energy costs

 The scheme will run over three years and can be used to fund measures including different insulation types, draughtproofing, low energy lighting, Solar PV and low carbon heat sources such as an air source heat pump, hybrid heat pumps or a biomass boiler.